 In reality, that’s nowhere near the truth.
 In fact, most of the initial assumptions rarely survive.
 But, what if we tell you that the success of all your ideas can be ensured beforehand?

 Though it may sound dreamy and hard to believe, but it is surely possible with the Lean startup approach.

 Lean startup is a methodology that provides best practices to innovate at rapid speed against the dynamic market forces and external disruption.

 Simply put, it is an approach (also known as Build-Measure-Learn) that helps entrepreneurs use their available resources in the best and most efficient way possible to manage startup risks, and at the same time, also search for a repeatable and scalable business model.

-While the first lean approach movement was started in Japan back in 1950s, but if we talk about the Lean startup approach today, there are only two names that comes to mind: Steve Blank & Eric Ries.
+While the first lean approach movement was started in Japan back in the 1950s, if we talk about the Lean startup approach today, there are only two names that come to mind: Steve Blank & Eric Ries.

 Steve Blank was first set out to understand the world of today’s startups, looking for discovering patterns that contributed to successful startups’ success.